rijx/react-for-geniuses/README.md

 ## Clone this repository

-GitHub has this cool feature to create your own repository based on another without forking it.
-But that will leave a permanent mark on your repository.
+GitHub has a feature specifically for template repositories.
+It will squash master, create your repository and leave a permanent mark on your repository linking back to this one.

 You can do the following to emulate the template feature without the mark: